 I am preparing to send my youngest to youth camp with our church, so I created this free printable summer camp packing checklist.
 Since this will be my first time doing this, I have been worried about packing for a while.
 I have kept a list of things I think of and ideas, so I finally decided to create these printables for you to able to use right along with me.
+This will streamline the process of getting everything prepared and make sure that nothing is left behind.

 My son is so excited about going to camp, and I have to say, I would love to go as well!
 We watched the video as a family and ever since then they’ve been pumped to go.
 There is water tubing, jet skiing, bonfires, baseball, football, fishing, paddle boating, rock climbing, zip lining, and all kinds of other things.
 With so many activities available, it’s hard to know exactly what to pack him.
 The camp is FOUR HOURS away, so there’s no running something to him if I forget to pack it!